tagspaces/documentation/docs/sharing.md

 These kinds of links can also be used for internal links within TagSpaces.
 More details can be found in the dedicated [linking section](/linking).
 :::

-## Sharing download links to a file
+## Download links files on S3 buckets

 <ProFeature />